Tom Schwartz

-Tom Schwartz is an American television personality and restaurateur.
+Thomas William Schwartz (born October 16, 1982) is an American television personality and restaurateur.

 Early life and education

 Schwartz was born and raised in Woodbury, Minnesota, alongside multiple siblings.
 He studied pre-medical at Florida State University.

 Career

 Schwartz has appeared on multiple television shows, including Vanderpump Rules and The Valley.

-In August of 2018, Schwartz opened a restaurant that he co-founded named "Tom Tom" in West Hollywood, California with friend (also Vanderpump Rules co-star) Tom Sandoval, (Vanderpump Rules producers) Lisa Vanderpump and Ken Todd.
+In August of 2018, Schwartz opened a restaurant that he co-founded named Tom Tom in West Hollywood, California with friend (also Vanderpump Rules co-star) Tom Sandoval and Vanderpump Rules producers Lisa Vanderpump and Ken Todd.
 Both Schwartz and Sandoval invested $50,000 each for a five percent stake in the restaurant.

 His restaurant Schwartz & Sandy's closed permanently.